jemmy512/book-notes/SE/refactoring-2.md

         }
     }
     ```
-    These examples illustrate that the phrase “Favor object composition over class inheritance” might better be said as “Favor a judicious mixture of composition and inheritance over either alone”—but I fear that is not as catchy.
+    These examples illustrate that the phrase “Favor object composition over class inheritance” might better be said as “Favor a judicious mixture of composition and inheritance over either alone” - but I fear that is not as catchy.

 ## Replace Superclass with Delegate